georgemarselis-nvi/java-for-sysadmins/README.md

 `conf/web.xml` is a default deployment descriptor that every application's own `web.xml` is layered on top of.
 It is where the default servlet (the one that serves static files) and the JSP servlet are declared, and where the global session timeout of 30 minutes lives.
 If an application does not set its own timeout, this is where it comes from.

 `conf/context.xml` holds settings applied to every deployed application: session persistence, resource definitions such as JNDI database pools, cookie settings.
 A per-application override goes in `conf/Catalina/localhost/<app>.xml` or inside the WAR at `META-INF/context.xml`, and the precedence between those three is where people lose afternoons.
 The path is the object tree again: `Catalina` is the `Engine` name from `server.xml`, `localhost` is the `Host` name, and there is one file per context under it.
 It says `localhost` rather than your FQDN because Tomcat's `Host` is a virtual host keyed by the HTTP `Host:` header, and Apache named the default one `localhost` so the tarball works on any machine unedited.
 Add `<Host name="app.example.org">` to `server.xml` and the matching directory becomes `conf/Catalina/app.example.org/`.

+About `lib/` and JDBC drivers: the driver belongs inside the WAR, in `WEB-INF/lib/`, where the developer's build puts it, because the application is what talks to the database.
+It goes in Tomcat's `lib/` only when Tomcat itself talks to the database, which happens in one case: a connection pool defined as a JNDI resource in `context.xml`, where Tomcat opens the connections and hands them to the application.
+Old tutorials say `lib/` unconditionally, which loads the driver in the server's class loader, keeps it alive across every redeploy of the application, and is one of the leak sources the memory-leak listener exists to clean up.
+If the developer did not give you a JNDI resource to configure, do not touch `lib/`.

 `conf/catalina.properties` sets the class loader search paths and a handful of global switches.
 You touch it once, to turn off jar scanning for jars you know contain no annotations, because that scan is most of Tomcat's startup time.